Chomutov: Transport

-The D7 motorway from Prague to the Czech-german border in Hora Svatého Šebestiána runs through the western part of Chomutov.
+The D7 motorway from Prague to the Czech-German border in Hora Svatého Šebestiána runs through the western part of Chomutov.
 In Chomutov it crosses with the I/13 road (part of the European route E442) from Karlovy Vary to Liberec.

 Chomutov is located at the crossroads of several important railway lines: Prague–Cheb, Plzeň–Most, Děčín–Kadaň and Rakovník–Jirkov.
-The city is served by two train station: Chomutov and Chomutov město.
+The city is served by two train stations: Chomutov and Chomutov město.

-Public transport

 Transport around Chomutov is operated by buses since 1995 and also by trolleybuses.
 The trolleybus net connects Chomutov with neighbouring Jirkov.
-They jointly operate a transport company (Dopravní podnik měst Chomutova a Jirkova).
+They jointly operate a transport company, called Dopravní podnik měst Chomutova a Jirkova.

 Sport

 Chomutov is home to the ice hockey club Piráti Chomutov, playing in the second tier, and association football club FC Chomutov, playing in the lower amateur tiers.

 The city has two sport areas: Zadní Vinohrady, where the water park, football and athletics stadium are located, and Domovinka in the area of the former motorcycle speedway stadium, with two multifunctional courts for tennis, basketball and volleyball and artificially constructed hills for sledding and bobsledding.